ikhlasulov-gb/the-ark/README.md

 # The Ark
-The Ark is an encrypted repository containing my NixOS configuration.
-This configuration is more than code — it is my anchor against chaos, a private refuge that restores order and steadiness to my digital life.
-The archive is encrypted for privacy and integrity.
+This repository is The Ark — an encrypted home for the configuration that keeps my system and my sense of self steady.
+When the world feels chaotic, these files are the map back to shelter: familiar, private, and resilient for someone navigating schizoaffective disorder and Asperger syndrome.